VE Day Challenge!

-In 2020 to commemorate the 75th Anniversary of the end of World War 2 in Europe the May Bank holiday is moving from the usual Monday to Friday 8th May, and what better way to celebrate victory than a patriotic run!
+In 2021 to commemorate the 76th Anniversary of the end of World War 2 in Europe and what better way to celebrate victory than a patriotic run!
 We'll have unique VE Day bling, colours of the day are military or red, white & blue, they'll be chocolate and they'll be some running involved too!

 The event will be a six hour timed challenge event based out of the Cyclopark Complex at Gravesend (although the routes won't actually be in the Cyclopark area we're just using their facilities and parking) and the route will be a mixture of trail, bike paths and tarmac and not flat either, but not too hilly either before you panic!

 Complete as many loops as you wish within the time limit, consume as many goodies as you wish within the time limit.
 Run a marathon, run an ultra, run less, as long as you complete one loop you're a finisher!
 We do warn you though,as with many of our events, you may consume more calories than you burn off, but just in case you don't the goody bags will contain a decent amount of chocolate!

 It's our aim that this event makes an impactful difference to the Cyclopark charity in a positive fashion and as such £5 from each entry fee will be donated directly to the Cyclopark Trust to aid them in maintaining this environment and facility.

 Please explore the race and consider joining us!

 We have several variants for each course but we may adjust slightly on the day to account for the conditions, especially if its been subject to heavy rain.
 The loops however will be between 3.74 & 5.25 miles.
 Our A plan though for this event is the 5.25 mile "177" course.